After Surgery Instructions

 - Do not bath or allow your pet to swim for at least 14 days, as the surgical glue is water-soluble

-If your situation is an emergency, please call or text our emergency phone at (517) 420-8458.
-If you are calling, please leave a voicemail message and our staff will return your call as soon as possible.
+If your situation is an emergency, please call or text the phone number found on the brightly colored sheet you were given at drop off.
+This emergency phone is on from 7:30am to 9:00pm seven days a week.
+If you are calling, please leave a voicemail message and our on call technician will return your phone call within 30 minutes.

 HOW LONG WILL IT TAKE MY PET TO RECOVER?